bhushank-asesa/js-tutorial/task-list.md

 2. Prototype and prototype inheritance - Explain the difference between `prototype` and `__proto__`.
 3. Memoization => recursive function and performance?
 4. Polyfills
-5. Execution and call stack
-6. callback and hell
+5. callback and hell
-7. promise and promise chaining and APIs(4); Promise.all => speed up?
+6. promise and promise chaining and APIs(4); Promise.all => speed up?
-8. async/await, async/defer
+7. async/await, async/defer
-9. callback vs promise vs async/await
+8. callback vs promise vs async/await
-10. Event loop, micro-task, Macro-tasks
+9. Event loop, micro-task, Macro-tasks
-11. Working of JS Engine
+10. Working of JS Engine
-12. Implement Memoization
+11. Implement Memoization
-13. String.prototype.repeat
+12. String.prototype.repeat
-14. Progressive Web application
+13. Progressive Web application
-15. What is the difference between synchronous and asynchronous code in JavaScript?
+14. What is the difference between synchronous and asynchronous code in JavaScript?
-16. What is JavaScript?
+15. What is JavaScript?
-17. Progressive Web Apps (PWAs): Understand PWA concepts and service workers.
+16. Progressive Web Apps (PWAs): Understand PWA concepts and service workers.

 ## Low Priority